yuminaut/wired/README.md

 ## Chat architecture

 The chat network consists primarily of three components:
-- Servers
+- Chat servers
-  - Their task is to store and synchronize messages coming from connected clients.
+  - Their task is to store and synchronize messages coming from connected chat clients.
-  - The first "official" server to be released will be a Node.js server backed by SQLite3.
+  - The first "official" chat server application to be released will be a Node.js server backed by SQLite3.

-- Clients
+- Chat clients
-  - Their task is to present messages received from a server and let the user send messages.
+  - Their task is to present messages received from a chat server and let the user send messages.
-  - The first "official" client to be released will be a React application, embeddable in any static HTML side.
+  - The first "official" chat client to be released will be a React application compiled to static HTML/CSS/JS.
+You will be able to embed it in any static HTML site.

-- Trackers
+- Tracker websites
-  - Much like TPB, a tracker is a website that tracks publicly available servers.
+  - Much like TPB, a tracker is a website that tracks publicly available chat servers.
-  - The tracker might also present various available "non-official" clients;
-    someone might for instance make publicly available a command-line client for download.
+  - A tracker might present the various available chat clients; someone might for instance make and publish a command-line client for or a standalone application.
-  - An "official" tracker will be released and should be able to be considered a "source of truth" for anyone seeking to find servers, setup information etc.
+  - An "official" tracker will be released and should be able to be considered a "source of truth" for anyone seeking to find chat servers, setup information etc.

-Much like the IRC network, clients and servers adhere to a previously agreed upon protocol (to be decided) regarding how messages and users are handled.
+Much like the IRC network, chat clients and chat servers adhere to a previously agreed upon protocol (to be decided) regarding how messages and users are handled.
 Client-server communication happens via SocketIO.
 Anyone should be able to make their own server or client and connect them to the network as long as they adhere to the protocol.

 **A tracker page might look something like this, structurally:**